radius-project/docs/docs/content/operations/control-plane/observability/metrics/prometheus.md

     -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml \
     prom/prometheus --config.file=/etc/prometheus/prometheus.yml --web.listen-address=:8080
 ```
-`--net=host` ensures that the Prometheus instance will be able to connect to any Dapr instances running on the host machine.
-If you plan to run your Dapr apps in containers as well, you'll need to run them on a shared Docker network and update the configuration with the correct target address.

 Once Prometheus is running, you'll be able to visit its dashboard by visiting `http://localhost:8080`.